Close Modal×

 Buyer’s agent

-The buyer negotiates this fee in the mandatory buyer-broker agreement.
-Payment can come (1) directly from the buyer at closing, (2) via a seller credit negotiated in the offer, or (3) by rolling the cost into the mortgage if the lender allows.
+The buyer negotiates this fee in the buyer-broker agreement.
+Payment can come directly from the buyer, through seller-paid compensation negotiated in the transaction, or through seller concessions where allowed.
 Sellers may still fund the buyer-agent fee, but that arrangement must be documented outside the MLS.

 Listing agent

 The seller negotiates a separate commission with the listing broker.
-If the seller wants to cover the buyer-agent fee, the two brokers document that off-MLS or in contract addenda.
+If the seller wants to cover the buyer-agent fee, the two sides document that outside the MLS or in the contract terms.

 There is still no fixed or “standard” commission rate.
 Every fee is negotiable between each client and their agent.
-Early post-settlement data show the combined commission on a typical sale slipping from about 5.6 % to roughly 5.0 %nationwide, but splits vary widely by market, property type, and agent experience.
+Commission rates continue to vary widely by market, property type, service level, and agent experience.

 Is there a Limit to a Real Estate Agent’s Commission?